Symphony No. 9 (Beethoven): Premiere

-The premiere of Symphony No. 9 involved the largest orchestra ever assembled by Beethoven and required the combined efforts of the Kärntnertor house orchestra, the Vienna Music Society (Gesellschaft der Musikfreunde), and a select group of capable amateurs.
+The premiere of the Ninth Symphony involved an orchestra nearly twice as large as usual and required the combined efforts of the Kärntnertor house orchestra, the Vienna Music Society (Gesellschaft der Musikfreunde), and a select group of capable amateurs.
 While no complete list of premiere performers exists, many of Vienna's most elite performers are known to have participated.

-The soprano and alto parts were sung by two famous young singers: Henriette Sontag and Caroline Unger.
-German soprano Henriette Sontag was 18 years old when Beethoven personally recruited her to perform in the premiere of the Ninth.
-Also personally recruited by Beethoven, 20-year-old contralto Caroline Unger, a native of Vienna, had gained critical praise in 1821 appearing in Rossini's Tancredi.
+The soprano and alto parts were sung by two famous young singers of the day, both recruited personally by Beethoven: Henriette Sontag and Caroline Unger.
+German soprano Henriette Sontag was 18 years old when Beethoven asked her to perform in the premiere of the Ninth.
+20-year-old contralto Caroline Unger, a native of Vienna, had gained critical praise in 1821 appearing in Rossini's Tancredi.
 After performing in Beethoven's 1824 premiere, Unger then found fame in Italy and Paris.
-Italian composers Donizetti and Bellini were known to have written roles specifically for her voice.
+Italian opera composers Bellini and Donizetti were known to have written roles specifically for her voice.
 Anton Haizinger and Joseph Seipelt sang the tenor and bass/baritone parts, respectively.

-Although the performance was officially directed by Michael Umlauf, the theatre's Kapellmeister, Beethoven shared the stage with him.
-However, two years earlier, Umlauf had watched as the composer's attempt to conduct a dress rehearsal for a revision of his opera Fidelio ended in disaster.
-So this time, he instructed the singers and musicians to ignore the almost completely deaf Beethoven.
+Although the performance was officially conducted by Michael Umlauf, the theatre's Kapellmeister, Beethoven shared the stage with him.
+However, two years earlier, Umlauf had watched the composer's attempt to conduct a dress rehearsal for a revision of his opera Fidelio end in disaster.
+For the Ninth's premiere, he instructed the singers and musicians to ignore the almost completely deaf Beethoven.
 At the beginning of every part, Beethoven, who sat by the stage, gave the tempos.
 He was turning the pages of his score and beating time for an orchestra he could not hear.